-Aragon is one of the world’s most beautiful region in Spain to travel to and enjoy.
+Aragon is one of the world’s most beautiful regions in Spain to travel to and enjoy.
 It’s not just the scenery that’s so breathtaking but also the food and its activities.
 While you can travel to Spain in a group, sometimes the best trips are those you take with just a few friends.

 With all that to explore, how to reach each area and get the full enjoyment out of it?
-It boils down to doing things that don’t involve spending much money, such as hiking, visiting the cathedrals and getting into the water.
+It boils down to doing things that don’t involve spending much money, such as hiking, visiting the cathedrals, and getting into the water.

 Of course, you may be wondering what to do there.
 Believe it or not, you can travel easily around in the region, as there are a lot of things to do and see, but you need to do some research about the area before your trip for you to know what to expect.
 Keep in mind that most attractions and shops are closed from 14:00 until 16:00.
 In this post, I will list some activities and attractions I have done/seen.